GenAI-2025-Project/YAGANG-YetAnotherGAmeNgen-/README.md

 Configure the number of episodes and number of transitions inside the python dataset files.
 The data will be stored in ~/dataset/ folder. dataset folder will be created if it doesn't exist.

+> [!WARNING]
-Warning: Current configurations of number of episodes require ~700 GB of memory -- choose the episode number depending on your local machine's capacity.
+> Current configuration of number of episodes require ~700 GB of memory -- choose the episode number depending on your local machine's capacity.

 ```bash
 git clone https://github.com/GenAI-2025-Project/YAGANG-YetAnotherGAmeNgen-.git